elastic/harp/README.md

 Harp is for Harpocrates (Ancient Greek: Ἁρποκράτης) the god of silence, secrets and confidentiality in the Hellenistic religion. - [Wikipedia](https://en.wikipedia.org/wiki/Harpocrates)

+## TL;DR

+* If you want to have a single secret value and you are asking yourself how to generate a strong password - Harp has a template engine with secret value generation functions to allow you to generate such values.

+* If you have thousands secrets to handle to deploy your platform/customers on multiple cloud providers with different secret storages - Harp will help you to define consistent secret provisioning bundles and pipelines.

+* If you are in the situation when you need an ephemeral secret storage to bootstrap your long term cloud secret storage - Harp will help you to create secret containers that can be consumed on deployment.

+* If you want to migrate massively your secrets from one secret storage to another - Harp provides you a secret container to store these secrets while they are going to be distributed in other secret storage implementations.

+* If you have to alter/modifiy a secret (rotation/deprecation/renewal) - Harp
+  provides you a GitOps-able secret storage agnostic operation set, so that you can define a specification to describe how your secret operation is going to be applied offline on the secret container.

 ## Why harp?

 * Secret management is in essence a collection of processes that must be